What is emotional regulation?

 - always seeing the problem as a crisis and fixating on it.

-Hypo-arousal is the freeze or "play dead" energy.
-The signs you are in freeze response:
+Hypo-arousal is the freeze or "play dead" energetic response.
+The signs you are in freeze response are:

 - feeling down and unmotivated,